Archæologia Britannica: Cornwall (1700–1701)

 Probably directly from Ireland, or perhaps via Wales, Lhuyd arrived in Cornwall in August 1700.
 In Cornwall, Lhuyd was able to gather information about the Cornish language by listening to native speakers, especially the parish of St. Just, from local antiquarians such as Nicholas Boson and John Keigwin, and from three manuscripts he was able to study, Pascon agan Arluth, the Ordinalia, and Gwreans an Bys.
 Lhuyd's team also produced sketches and plans of antiquities and ancient monuments, including Boskednan stone circle and Chûn Castle.

 According to Thomas Tonkin's account, Lhuyd and his assistants were arrested as suspected thieves, and brought in front of a justice of the peace, who then released them.
 Lhuyd and his team visited many places in Cornwall, including Penzance, Lambriggan, and Falmouth.

 John Keigwin's reaction to Lhuyd's arrival in Mousehole is satirized in Alan Kent's Anglo-Cornish dialect play, Dreaming in Cornish:

 Brittany (1701)

 From Falmouth, Lhuyd arrived in Saint-Malo, Brittany in January 1701.
 Here, Lhuyd was able to procure two seventeen-century Breton dictionaries, one of which he could only obtain in exchange for his own copy of Davies' dictionary.

 In Brittany, Lhuyd and his companions were jailed on suspicion of being English spies.
 According to Lhuyd, after arousing the suspicion of locals, his letters and documents were seized, his pockets searched, and he was imprisoned at Brest Castle for 18 days.
 After authorities found nothing treasonous in the seized documents, they were released, but then forced to leave the kingdom, as war "was already declar'd against the Empire, the Dutch, and the English."
 He eventually returned to England in March.

 Itinerary

-Proposed Volumes
+Proposed volumes

-As originally conceived in Lhuyd's Design, Archæologia Britannica was intended to be divided into four volumes:
+As originally conceived in Design, Lhuyd intended Archæologia Britannica to be divided into four volumes: